 Try to run them all, even if gfix shows errors.

 - If backup completed successfully, restore the database:

 gbak -c -v -user SYSDBA -pass masterkey path_to_backup path_to_database

 - If gbak fails, download FirstAID Diagnostician, install it and run Diagnose on original corrupted database.
 See more details at FirstAID product page.
 Send full error text (or screenshot) and diagnostics log to IBSurgeon Support [email protected].

 IBSurgeon's recovery tools

-We offer FirstAID tools for automated database recovery, which (in combination with standard gfix and gbak) allow to fix up to 95% of the most prevalent Firebird and InterBase database corruptions.
+We offer FirstAID tool for automated database recovery, which (in combination with standard gfix and gbak) allow to fix up to 95% of the most prevalent Firebird and InterBase database corruptions.

 If a full version of FirstAID will be unable to fix database corruption, we offer 2 hours of free recovery support to resolve this issue.